sameerbalaganur/k8s-pro/eks-terraform/README.md

 # Terraform

 This section launches an EKS cluster with managed nodegroups.
-Also, varaibles.tf isn't present here (the value for cluster name is in terraform.tfvars file), but it will look this:
+Also, varaibles.tf isn't present here (the value for cluster name is in terraform.tfvars file which one can simply write.), but it will look this:

 ```